Introduction

 The documentation is structured to provide clear, practical guidance for independent learning.
 While our physical darkroom offers hands-on workshops, these docs are designed to stand on their own—giving you everything you need to start experimenting with film at home or in your own workspace.

-- New to film? - For beginners, start with the analogue photography section.
+- New to film? — Start with the analogue photography section.

-- Develop your own film - Ready to develop film?
-Explore the film development section.
+- Develop your own film — Explore the film development section.

-- Printing in the darkroom - Want to print in the darkroom?
-Check out our darkroom printing section (coming soon).
+- Print in the darkroom — Check out our darkroom printing section (coming soon).

 Additional resources